Hemant1101/Hemant1101/README.md

-# Hi there, welcome to my profile..
+# Hi , I am Hemant..

-### I am Hemant, an aspiring engineer and enthusiastic programmer.
+### I am an aspiring engineer and enthusiastic programmer.
 #### I'm from India and a Computer science engineering student at MAKAUT university.

 I just love to learn new things and explore different areas.
 I like to do competitive programming as well as development projects.